 Asylum Aid provides our clients with legal representation in their asylum and immigration claims.
 We will represent our clients in their applications to the UK Border Agency, and in all stages of their appeals to the Asylum and Immigration Chamber and beyond.
 We also provide our clients with legal representation in Judicial Reviews.

 We realise that our client’s legal problems can be complex, and we are able to offer them a wide range of services.
-For example, we offer legal representation in:

 - Asylum claims and appeals, including further representations after their initial claim or appeal has been unsuccessful

 - Applications and appeals on behalf of asylum seeking children who are seeking to extend their permission to remain in the UK

 - Applications and appeals on behalf of clients who are in fear or unable to return to their country of origin and are seeking to regularise their immigration status in the UK

 - Applications for family reunion when a person has been recognised as a refugee or granted humanitarian protection

 - Applications for bail or challenges to the lawfulness of detention to secure release or damages for people held in prison